kubeflow/examples/named_entity_recognition/documentation/step-7-predictions.md

 # Prediction

-To use the trained and deployed model please open AI Platform and navigate to your model.
+Open AI Platform and navigate to your model, there is one model listed:

-It should look similar to this:

 ![ai platform models](files/models.png)